Rudy Giuliani poses for mugshot in Georgia ahead of Trump surrender in 2020 case

 The moment was a striking new chapter in the story of a US official once known for being a leading member of law enforcement who pioneerd hard-hitting prosecutions of organised crime

-As the US attorney for the Southern District of New York, Mr Giuliani gained notoriety for his frequent used of the 1970 Racketeer Influenced and Corrupt Organizations Act (RICO), which he used to convict organised crime figures like “Fat Tony” Salerno, Carmine “Junior” Persico, and Paul Castellano.
+As the US attorney for the Southern District of New York, Mr Giuliani gained fame and public recognition for his frequent used of the 1970 Racketeer Influenced and Corrupt Organizations Act (RICO), which he used to convict organised crime figures like “Fat Tony” Salerno, Carmine “Junior” Persico, and Paul Castellano.

+In 2008, Mr Giuliani, by that point dubbed “America’s Mayor” for rallying the country following the 9/11 terrorist attacks, ran for president unsuccessfully.

 Now, Mr Giuliani, who became a public surrogate of Donald Trump and defender of his many false statements about the 2020 election, is being prosecuted under Georgia’s RICO statute.